-Amongst the outputs from the Jisc-funded PrePARe Project is a useful checklist, Selecting what to keep and what to bin.
+Among the outputs from the Jisc-funded PrePARe Project is a useful checklist: Selecting what to keep and what to bin.
 The DCC has a guide to help researchers select data for long-term storage, Five steps to decide what data to keep: a checklist for appraising research data.

 University policy is to preserve research data and records for a minimum of 10 years, unless otherwise required.
 This may be longer where the data is actively used.
 Legislative and regulatory needs, including any stipulated by your funder, may also change this retention period.

 It is best practice to define the retention period before you create or receive data.
 Knowing how long the data is needed, and what your preservation requirements are, will also help with other choices such as medium and format.
 Many research funders now require a Data Management Plan where you will be expected to define your strategies for deposit and the long-term preservation of your data, including how preservation will be funded.

 Data which has fulfilled its purpose and does not need to be kept for long-term preservation needs to be disposed of securely.
 Remember, you have a legal responsibility for the information you store and must ensure information security.

 The University's Research Data Management Policy states: